2019 Intellectual Property Institute Program and Schedule:

-The Institute hosts experienced practitioners and academics focusing on IP legal issues affecting the LGBTQ+ community.
+The Institute hosts experienced practitioners, law students, and academics focusing on IP legal issues affecting the LGBTQ+ community.
 Participants share their collective wisdom and discussed cutting-edge legal strategies.
 To create an environment that encourages the free flow of information, registration is limited.
 The meeting will be closed and the proceedings will not be recorded.

 2019 Lavender Law IP Institute

 August 9, 2019

 Program from 8:30 a.m. – 12:30 p.m. | Complimentary Lunch at 12:30 p.m.

 8:30 a.m. – 8:35 a.m.: Opening Remarks from Brian Winterfeldt and D’Arcy Kemnitz

 8:35 a.m. – 9:00 a.m.: Keynote Address from Mary Denison (Commissioner of Trademarks of the USPTO)

 9:00 a.m. – 9:50 a.m.: Protecting Trade Secrets Against Mobility